Content Freshness Signals

 This is critical for industries where information changes fast -healthcare, finance, tech, legal.
 Perplexity explicitly shows "last updated" in citations.
 Pages without dates get deprioritized or flagged with a warning that the information may be outdated.

-Why Missing Dates Hurt Your Whole Domain
+Why Do Missing Dates Hurt Your Whole Domain?

 AI answer engines use recency as a ranking signal when multiple sources answer the same query.
 For time-sensitive queries like "best live chat software 2026" or "current patient advocacy regulations," undated content gets systematically deprioritized.
 If your competitors publish dated articles updated within the last 90 days and your equivalent content has no dates at all, the AI picks them.